 If this is your first time, we really hope that you thoroughly enjoy the experience and that we live up to your expectations.
 If you’ve been before, thank you so much for returning, welcome back and thank you for spreading the word!

 Each Original Murder Weekend plot is based around a fictitious theme which is the vehicle to explain why a group of strangers would all meet up together in a hotel for the weekend.
 We hope that you, our very welcome guests, will enjoy playing along with the main characters in our plot.
-I always try to create a fun theme where we can all stretch our imagination and become people that we’re not, both actors and guests – and I hope that I’ve come up with a theme where we can all get really involved
+I always try to create a fun theme where we can all stretch our imagination and become people that we’re not, both actors and guests. and I hope that I’ve come up with a theme where we can all get really involved.

-We would love you to be a member of the Fan Club and to join us for this special Hakuna Matata Weekend.
+We would love you to pretend to be a member of the Fan Club and to join us for this special Hakuna Matata Weekend.
 The Fan Club have never gathered for a whole weekend before but feel that the 50th anniversary of this album warrants a special celebratory weekend.
-You could be the biggest Elton fan in the world, or you could hate his songs and be there to accompany your friend or partner who really loves his work.
+You could be the biggest Elton fan in the world, or you could hate his songs and be there to accompany your friend or partner who really love his work.

 Create a little story for yourself.
 You could be anyone you choose, a friend of Elton’s, an ex-member of his band, an actor, comedian, an exotic dancer.
-You can be anything you like for a weekend, just as long you are a fan (or not) of Elton!
+You can be anything you like for the weekend, just as long you are a fan (or not) of Elton!

-I have written a plot which I hope you will thoroughly enjoy, one which will be a tribute to Elton and also to me – as definitely indisputably, undeniably ‘I’M STILL STANDING’!!
+I have written a plot which I hope you will thoroughly enjoy, one which will be a tribute to Elton and also to me – as definitely, indisputably, undeniably ‘I’M STILL STANDING’!!

 We always have a colour theme on Friday night and over the years we’ve done so many of the obvious colours.
 But for this plot, in honour of Elton, I thought let’s go for it!
-So, I think if we could all wear a base of black but highlighted by as much glitter (eco – friendly), sequins, feathers and outrageousness as you can muster.
+So, I think if we could all wear a base of black but highlighted by as much glitter, sequins, feathers and outrageousness as you can muster.
 So that sequin jacket in the wardrobe, the glittery bow tie, the feather boa – most outrageous and fun will win the prize.
 There is also a prize for the most brilliantly hand-decorated pair of glasses.
-Those of you who love creating things before the weekend will have a field-day I’m quite sure.
+Those of you who love creating things before the weekend will have a field-day, I’m quite sure.
 Please don’t spend lots of money; as much as possible try and find things that you already have.

 On Saturday night, there will be a themed party.
 A few years ago, we did an ‘F’ night where everyone had to come as something or someone that began with ‘F’.
 It was so much fun as it was so diverse, that it has become a bit of a tradition.
 So, for this plot it has to be E for Elton!
 It could be a well-known phrase, a film, a TV show, a food, a person – there are thousands upon thousands to choose from.
 But if fancy dress isn’t your bag, please don’t worry, just sticking something on a jumper would work.
 You could wear whatever you are comfy in and stick on a paper version of an Emoji, whichever you think reflects your mood most!
 If you didn’t mind being too hot, you could don your skiing gear and come as Eddie the Eagle!
 Often the simplest ideas are the most subtle and ingenious, and you can do as much or as little as you want.
 But if you want to go to town, as some of our guests love to do, saying it’s the fun build up which means their weekend starts long before they arrive!
 You could spend weeks making a giant Easter Egg!